 - Services Used

-Concluding the cost reduction services mentioned above, the compilation of best practices list can help the cloud practitioners reduce cloud computing and storage costs.
+Concluding the cost reduction services mentioned above, and the compilation of the best practices list can help cloud practitioners reduce cloud computing and storage costs.

-3. Checking the storage facilities and updating them based on the usage.
+- Checking the storage facilities and updating them based on usage.

-8. Implementing Price list service API and AWS Price list API helps to query about AWS services’ cost and pricing.
+- Implementing Price list service API and AWS Price list API helps to query AWS services’ cost and pricing.

 Pricing and Cost optimization practices help individuals and organizations utilize the cloud and services to better their services, applications, and cloud infrastructure.
 Hence, focusing on this area can save a lot of costs and billings.